-Michigan Tech Board of Control Makes Strong Commitment to Student Financial Assistance
+Michigan Tech Board of Trustees Makes Strong Commitment to Student Financial Assistance

 March 4, 2010—

-The Michigan Technological University Board of Control has announced a significant increase in financial aid for students struggling to afford a college education.
+The Michigan Technological University Board of Trustees has announced a significant increase in financial aid for students struggling to afford a college education.

 In special remarks delivered at the Board’s regular meeting today, Finance & Audit Committee Chairman Steve Hicks said that Michigan Tech will increase financial aid by approximately 10 percent for next school year.
 Financial aid totals $38 million, 20 percent of the University’s budget.
 The board has asked President Glenn Mroz and his administrative team to include this increase in the Fiscal Year 2010–2011 budget.